 If you have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit (HELOC).
 Home equity loans work like personal loans, as they have fixed interest rates, fixed repayment timelines and consistent monthly payments.

 HELOCs, on the other hand, give you a line of credit you can borrow against like a credit card.
 With HELOCs, you’ll typically have a variable interest rate, which means your payment could go up or down as your account balance and interest rate fluctuate.

-In addition to requiring a lot of equity, home equity loans and HELOCs come with an application process that is more involved than the one for personal loans.
+You can usually only borrow up to 85 percent of your home’s value across a first mortgage and second loan.
+In addition, home equity loans and HELOCs come with an application process that is more involved than the one for personal loans.

 Home equity loans and HELOCs are a good choice if you have sufficient equity in your home and are determined that solar panels are likely to add value to it.
 These financing options are also worth considering if you don’t qualify for a personal loan with a good rate because of your credit.